Slavfot/gallium-firmware/README.md

 ## Edit Makefile.windows

-In the nRF5_SDK_11 folder that you unziped earlier you need to edit the makefile.windows to match your path way and version to GNU Arm Embedded toolchain.
+In the nRF5_SDK_11 folder that you unziped earlier you need to edit the makefile.windows to match your pathway and version to GNU Arm Embedded toolchain.

 It is located in nRF5_SDK_11\components\toolchain\gcc

-Open Makefile.windows and edit these lines to match your path way and version of GNU Tools Arm Embedded:
+Open Makefile.windows and edit these lines to match your pathway and version of GNU Tools Arm Embedded:

 ```
-GNU_INSTALL_ROOT := C:\path\way\to\gnu\GNU Tools Arm Embedded\9 2019-q4-major
+GNU_INSTALL_ROOT := C:\pathway\to\gnu\GNU Tools Arm Embedded\9 2019-q4-major
 GNU_VERSION := 9
 ```